SamOdum/past8media/src/content/2019-12-30-work-at-home-digital-marketing-guide-for-seniors.md

 ---
-title: WORK AT HOME &DIGITAL MARKETING GUIDE FOR SENIORS
+title: WORK AT HOME & DIGITAL MARKETING GUIDE FOR SENIORS
 author: Youwai
 tags:
   - ''
 date: 2019-12-25T19:42:58.300Z
 ---
 ![Work At Home & Digital Marketing For Seniors](images/logo-light.png)

 If You're A Senior Citizen, You Should Definitely Look Into This!